ntvhouston/drone/README.md

-# Drone Data Visualization
+# Drone Data Visualization!

 ###### *This is project is solely made for EOG Resources interview purpose and use none of the api for any other purpose than this.*

-### Live URL (I thought you guys won't have time to run it so I deployed it!!! :sunglasses:):
+## Live URL (I thought you guys won't have time to run it so I deployed it!!! :sunglasses:):
 #### https://eog.armediadesign.com

 ## Technologies used